Spring 2017 placements at the AAI offices include:

-Policy Intern (1 spot available): Works closely in consultation with senior staff to conduct outreach to Capitol Hill, government agencies, and coalition partners.
+Government Relations Intern (1 spot available): Works closely in consultation with senior staff to conduct outreach to Capitol Hill, government agencies, and coalition partners.
 Responsibilities include researching pertinent legislation, drafting issue briefs and policy statements, planning Congressional briefings, and assisting in the production of AAI's political publications.

 Programs Intern (1 spot available): Supports the Programs Department with logistical, programmatic and communications projects.
 Responsible in assisting all aspects of planning for the Gibran Gala and Generations program.
 Responsibilities include writing blog posts, marketing, organizational planning and logistics.

 Brooking Institution Communications Intern (1 spot available): This internship provides a pre-professional learning experience that offers meaningful, practical work experience related to the student’s field of study or career interest.
 It will provide an opportunity for career exploration and development as well as a chance to learn new skills.
 Intern should have interest in communications and research to apply principles and theory learned in the classroom in a professional environment.